Date: Monday, 05-June-2017

 Learn proper option hedging methods in my conservative options trading course.

 5. Depending on Trading Software – I am sure all trading software must be giving a buy signal.
-Software does not have a brain.
+A software does not have a brain.
 When it sees no downfall for days it will obviously make a straight line up.
 The software cannot predict a fall.
 No software ever predicted a bull run or a great fall and they will never do.
 I have never traded based on any software because I believe business is done by humans not machines.
 The article you are reading now is written by me not a machine.
-Similarly the money you will keep to trade will be yours, the profit and losses will be yours – then why follow a software?
+Similarly, the money you will keep to trade will be yours, the profit and losses will be yours – then why follow a software?
 Like your place in your job/business cannot be replaced by a robot or a machine, what makes you think software can trade?

 Read this how automated trading systems can fail big time.
+Here are the disadvantages as per the wiki article:

 The system wins only 38% of its trades.
 The average winning trade lasts 153 days, whereas the average loser lasts only 55 days.
 If we look at monthly returns, however, six out of 10 months make money.
 Our winning months average $7,028, and our average losing month is –$5,805.
-At first glance, this may seem like a paradox—how can only 38% of the trades make money, while 60% of the months are winners?
+At first glance, this may seem like a paradox—how can only 38% of the traders make money, while 60% of the months are winners?
 The answer lies in the role of time.
 This is a trend-following system; as such, a large percentage of trades shows an interim profit at some point even though (per the rules of the system) only 38% are closed out as winners.

 Because the average winning trade lasts 153 days, we can assume we must trade for at least 600 days before we make money.
 That would be just four winning trade periods.
 Even though it may seem like a long time (almost two years), it is still a short period measured in terms of trade time frame.